smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 Let's compile our C code in debug mode : `gcc -g floating_points.c -o floating_points` and run GDB.
 We can then set a breakpoint once the value is loaded in memory : `b floating_points.c:10` and execute the `run` command to pause the program.
-In the assembly code generated from the C code, we can see that, at line 8, the value `0.25` is moved to the stack at the address `rbp-8`.
+In the assembly code generated from C, we can see that, at line 8, the value `0.25` is moved to the stack at the address `rbp-8`.

-We can use the command: `p $rbp-8` to print the address that contains our value in the stack, which is `0x7fffffffdc58` in my case.
+We can use the command `p $rbp-8` to print the address that contains our value in the stack, which is `0x7fffffffdc58` in my case.
-Then, it is possible to inspect the memory at this address with : `x/gt 0x7fffffffdc58` (the `t` parameter allows to see the value in binary and `g` specifies the number of bytes, which is `8` here as we work with `double` precision floats).
+Then, it is possible to inspect the memory at this address with `x/gt 0x7fffffffdc58` (the `t` parameter allows to see the value in binary and `g` specifies the number of bytes, which is `8` here as we work with `double` precision floats).
 This gives :
 `0011111111010000000000000000000000000000000000000000000000000000`